The Absolute Guide To Bathroom Tiles

 Integral in some way to every bathroom, tile does more than simply cover surfaces in the room.
 From protecting your home against water damage to laying the foundation for the style and design of the space, your bathroom tile has a more important job than you may realize.
 There are many different types of tile out there, many of which are more than suitable for use in the bathroom; learning about their differences will help ensure that you make the perfect selection for your home each and every time.

 When you enter a tile showroom, one of the first things that you may be struck by is how many different types of tile there are.
 From rustic to contemporary, tile can take on a number of different forms.
 You break these down into four broad categories to help make your search a little easier.

 Ceramic tile is one of the oldest and most well-known types of tile.
+Ceramic Tiles: They have the same material such as porcelain.
+But what makes them unique is they are not as finely ground as porcelain.
+They are a lot more durable than marble and if you install them correctly, you will definitely enjoy the finishing.
 A ceramic tile has a clay-base with a glaze on top, and it may be made in one of a few different ways:

 - Monocottura is a tile that is fired only once, including the firing for the glaze.
 Terracotta tiles are often monocottura, and these tiles are usually not as strong or durable as other types; generally a monocottura tile is designated for wall use or light floor or counter use only.

 - Bicottura ceramic tiles have been fired twice – once to create the body of the tile, and again after the glaze has been applied.
 A bicottura tile is much harder and more durable than a monocuttura tile, so it can be used on floors, walls, and countertops.
 Some bicottura tiles come with a matte or textured glaze that make them more suitable for floor use, and many of these come in a range of sizes.